 - One in-person visit with your doctor every other week from months two to six.

 You will be re-screened after your first six months of counseling.
-If you show progress at the end of the first six months, you can be eligible for months seven to twelve.
-If you don’t show improvement after the first six months (a loss of 6.6 lbs is minimum), Medicare may stop your therapy.
+If you show progress at the end of the first six months, you can be eligible for months seven to 12.
+If you don’t show improvement after the first six months (a loss of 6.6 lbs is the minimum), Medicare may stop your therapy.

 If you have Original Medicare Part A and Part B, your coverage no longer limits how much it will pay for medically necessary therapy services.
 However, if you have a Medicare Advantage plan, you should check your plan to learn about its coverage for therapy services, as your HMO or PPO benefits may differ.

 Does the number of medically necessary therapy sessions impact your costs?
 No. After you pay your Part B deductible, you’ll pay 20% of the cost.
 Medicare will pay 80%.